After-Shock/Cloudbox-wiki/Revoking-SSL-Keys.md

    /opt/scripts/nginx/revoke_certs.sh
    ```

-1. Before rerunning cloudbox with your new settings (eg domain name change), it is advised to remove all the docker containers before hand. _Note: Cloudbox install will try to remove them before installing.
-But still better to be safe.
-If you need to keep other non cloudbox containers, you may just remove the nginx container instead before rerunning Cloudbox._
+1. Before rerunning Cloudbox with your new settings (eg domain name change), it is advised to remove all the docker containers before hand. <sup id="a1">[1](#f1)</sup>

    ```bash
    docker rm -f $(docker ps -aq)
    ```

+ <b id="f1">1</b> Note: Cloudbox install will try to remove them before installing.
+But still better to be safe.
+If you need to keep other non cloudbox containers, you may just remove the nginx container instead before rerunning Cloudbox. [↩](#a1)